Did Your Placental Abruption Go Undiagnosed And Untreated?

-While most women experience few to no complications during pregnancy and birth, others can develop life-threatening conditions as early as four months along.
+While most women experience few to no complications during birth and pregnancy, others can develop life-threatening conditions as early as four months along.
 Sadly, countless women suffer from what can be a fatal condition known as a placental abruption (PA).

 Our attorneys at Wilt & Thompson, PLLC, hold doctors accountable who failed to prevent and treat complications of PAs.
-We are dedicated to standing by families in Kentucky and holding negligent providers accountable for their reckless mistakes.
+We are dedicated to standing by families in Kentucky and holding negligent hospitals and providers accountable for their reckless mistakes.

 An Overview Of Placental Abruptions